ef-ds/deque/README.md

 One sofware engineer can't change the world him/herself, but a whole bunch of us can!
 Please join us improving this world.
 All the work done here is made 100% transparent and is 100% free.
 No strings attached.
 We only require one thing in return: please consider benefiting from it; and if you do so, please let others know about it.

-## Supported Data Types
-Similarly to Go's standard library list, [list](https://github.com/golang/go/tree/master/src/container/list), [ring](https://github.com/golang/go/tree/master/src/container/ring) and [heap](https://github.com/golang/go/blob/master/src/container/heap/heap.go) packages, deque supports "interface{}" as its data type.
-This means it can be used with any Go data types, including int, float, string and any user defined structs and pointers to interfaces.

-The data types pushed into the deque can even be mixed, meaning, it's possible to push ints, floats and struct instances into the same deque.

 ## Design
 The efficient data structures (ef-ds) deque employs a new, modern deque design: a ring shaped, auto shrinking, linked slices design.